techannihilation/upspring/README.md

 GPLv2

-We use parts from [spring](https://github.com/spring/spring) which is GPLv2.
+We use parts from [spring](https://github.com/spring/spring) which is GPL v2 licensed.

 And the following libraries:

 | Name                                                 | License       |
 |------------------------------------------------------|---------------|
 | [7zip](https://7-zip.org/sdk.html)                   | public domain |